Vegetarianism has a lot going for it these days.

 Sister of Soul

-Prominently located on the corner of Acland Street and Shakespeare Grove, Sister of Soul proudly flies the flag for St Kilda on this list of best vegetarian restaurants in Melbourne.
+Located on the corner of Acland Street and Shakespeare Grove, Sister of Soul proudly flies the flag for St Kilda on this list of best vegetarian restaurants in Melbourne.

 An eco-conscious eatery, the dedicated team at Sister of Soul work in tandem with a local community garden to ensure food waste and leftover coffee grinds are repurposed in a sustainable way.